England World Cup winner George Cohen dies at 83 - WHIZ News

 “Very sad to hear my friend and England teammate George Cohen has died,” Hurst wrote on Twitter.
 “Everyone, without exception, always said that George was such a lovely man.
 He will be sadly missed, my heartfelt thoughts are with George’s wife Daphne and his family.”

+Hurst and Bobby Charlton are the only surviving members of the England squad from the final.

-The FA said a tribute will be planned at Wembley in March when England faces Ukraine.
+The FA said a tribute for Cohen will be planned at Wembley in March when England faces Ukraine.

 “We are very sad to hear the news of George Cohen’s death today,” FA chair Debbie Hewitt said.